kupehtci/DOCUMENTATION/AZURE DEVOPS/Azure DevOps - Self-Hosted agent Install.md

 sc.exe delete "vstsagent.{organizacion}.{pool}.{agente}"
 ```

+3. You also need to remove the following files to completely remove the current Azure DevOps agent installation and authentication:
+	+ `.agent`
+	+ `.credentials`
+	+ `.credentials_rsaparams`
+	+ `.service` if has not been deleted by the service deletion.

-3. Remove the agent manually from Azure DevOps platform:
+4. Remove the agent manually from Azure DevOps platform:
 	1. Go into Azure DevOps > Organization settings > Agent Pools
 	2. Select the pool
 	3. Go into *Agents* tab
 	4. Search the offline agent and clicking in the three dots > select delete
-	5. Confirm that the agent is no longer visibnle in the agents section.
+	5. Confirm that the agent is no longer visible in the agents section.

-4. Optionally, if you want a clear install of the new agent, you can delete the inner contents of `_work` and `_diag` directories or clear all the contents of the agent folder and copy the new dowloaded version ones.
+5. Optionally, if you want a clear install of the new agent, you can delete the inner contents of `_work` and `_diag` directories or clear all the contents of the agent folder and copy the new dowloaded version ones.

+# Reinstall agent

+When reinstalling an agent, in order to do a *manual update* or to *re-authenticate* the agent, and you want to preserve the previous job executions and logs, you can reinstall only the necessary directories:

+* In case you are manually updating the agent with a new version of the software